 Another (not unrelated) problem is due to degeneracy.
 For example, this appears when we consider two parts of the system far apart, and this even in the simplest molecules like H_2 , or H_2^+ when they are stretched (the internuclear distance goes to infinity).
 Then, something related to the Einstein-Podolsky-Rosen effect shows up: an infinitesimal perturbation can produce a drastic change in the wave function, the density, etc., but not in the energy.
-Unfortunately, this gets in conflict with the general philosophy of constructing DFAs that are aimed to produce significant changes in the energies for small changes in the density.
+Unfortunately, this conflicts with the general philosophy of constructing DFAs that are aimed to produce significant changes in the energies for small changes in the density.

-One could imagine to detect degeneracy.
-However, the model systems, in special the meanfield models (such as Kohn-Sham) do not necessarily have ground states presenting the same degeneracy as the physical system: while one can present some degeneracy, the other may not.
+One could imagine detecting degeneracy.
+However, the model systems, in particular the mean-field models (such as Kohn-Sham), do not necessarily have ground states presenting the same degeneracy as the physical system: while one can present some degeneracy, the other may not.
 While the physical wave functions have the symmetry of the Hamiltonian, the model wave function often breaks symmetry to reduce the energy.
-(Well-known is the breaking of spin symmetry showing up when bonds are stretched.)
-The opposite can occur, too: Kohn-Sham system can produce degeneracy, while the latter does not show up when Coulomb interaction is present (see, e.g., Fig. 11 in [33]).
+(Well-known is the breaking of spin symmetry which shows up when bonds are stretched.)
+The opposite can occur, too: the Kohn-Sham system can produce degeneracy, but not when Coulomb interaction is present (see, e.g., Fig. 11 in [32]).

 Even more difficult is the case of near-degeneracy, i.e., when a small change in the parameters characterizing H can produce degeneracy.
-In this case, detecting degeneracy is not a trivial problem, existing in many-body calculations, too.
-The standard approach in such situations is giving up using a single Slater determinant as a reference.
+In this case, detecting degeneracy is not a trivial problem, and it exists in many-body calculations, too.
+The standard approach in such situations is to stop using a single Slater determinant as a reference.